-Sales of organic foods continue to increase.
-The U.S. supplies about 85% of the total market in Canada for prepackaged organic foods.
-In Canada, organic food sells at a moderate price premium and sales are forecast to rise, especially as quality and availability matches that of conventionally produced foods.
+Sales of organic foods continue to increase and Canada is an important market for U.S. organic food.
+The U.S. supplies about 85 percent of the total market in Canada for prepackaged organic foods and 76 percent of the market for fresh produce.
+Canadian organic production has concentrated on exports, mostly of bulk grains and oilseeds.
+In Canada, organic food sells at a price premium and sales are forecast to rise, especially as quality and availability matches that of conventionally produced foods.
+The total retail market is estimated to be over C\$2 billion in value and growing at 15 - 20 percent per year.